adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/title/v1/title/README.md

 * Styles

 ### Use Object
-The Title component uses the `com.adobe.cq.forms.core.components.models.form.Title` Sling model as its Use-object.
+The Title component uses the `com.adobe.cq.wcm.core.components.models.Title` Sling model as its Use-object.

 ### Component Policy Configuration Properties
 The following configuration properties are used: